ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The key to great partitioned query performance is the choice of partition key:

-It needs to be a value that repeats within your data set i.e. there a several items in the book partition.
+It needs to be a value that repeats within your data set.
+For example, there are several items in the book partition.
 There needs to be many partitions.
 If there are only a handful of categories, then category is a bad choice of partition key.
 It needs to be something that has many values e.g. deviceId in an IoT application or orderId in an e-commerce system.
 It needs to match the queries that your application is making.
 If the most common use-case is searching within a product category, then partitioning by category may be a good fit.
 Avoid hot partitions - traffic should be evenly spread across your partitions.
 If your choice of partition key is likely to lead to much more traffic hitting a small number of partitions, then this makes for a poor choice of partition key.

-To summarise
+To summarize:

 Partitioned databases are created with the partitioned=true flag and documents have a two part ID where the partition key and document key are joined by a colon character.